Retire-in-CyprusWith incredible incentives under its “Cyprus Tax for Non-Residents” legislation, Cyprus is known worldwide as an investment hub.

 • Haven’t been a tax resident for three or more tax years out of the five Cyprus tax years immediately prior to their employment.

 Cyprus has tax treaties with over 65 countries that offer nil or reduced withholding tax rates on all dividends, interest income earned, royalties, and pensions received from foreign organizations and businesses.
-Non-domiciled individuals whose country has such a tax treaty, regardless of their tax residency status in Cyprus, are exempt from paying the Cyprus dividend income tax on profits arising out dividends and interests.
+Cyprus tax rates for foreigners from a country which has such a tax treaty varies based on the treaty in place.
+Those from countries with a nil tax rate, regardless of their tax residency status in Cyprus, are exempt from paying the Cyprus dividend income tax on profits arising out dividends and interests.

-Capital Gains Tax (CGT) in Cyprus is imposed at a rate of 20 percent on gains that arise from the disposal of any immovable property located in Cyprus, including that of shares in companies that directly own those properties.
-There are, however, are many instances where the disposal of immovable property isn’t subject to the Cypriot CGT.
-The exemptions include:
+The Cyprus capital gains rate is 20 percent on gains that arise from the disposal of any immovable property located in Cyprus, including that of shares in companies that directly own those properties.
+There are, however, many instances where the disposal of immovable property isn’t subject to the Cypriot Capital Gains Tax.

 • Land, as well as land with buildings, acquired at market value from unrelated parties anytime between July 16, 2015 and December 31, 2016, are exempt from CGT upon their disposal.
 This exemption excludes exchanges, donations and foreclosures.